Queen Anne (1665 - 1714) was the last of the Stuarts, the second daughter of James II and his first wife Ann Hyde.

 Anne herself created 'Queen Anne's Bounty' which restored to the Church an increase in the incomes of the poorer clergy, a fund raised from the tithes which Henry VIII had taken for his own use.

-In her reign Britain became a major military power on land, and the country became a firm base for the 18th century's Golden Age.
+During her reign she oversaw the creation of the United Kingdom, Britain became a major military power and the foundations were laid for the 18th century's Golden Age.

 Share and Comment!Tweet